remotion-dev/remotion/packages/docs/docs/4-0-migration.md

 Before, [`<Img>`](/docs/img) would only log to the console if an image cannot be loaded and inevitably lead to a timeout if the error is not handled.

 If this happens now and the error is not handled, the render will be aborted and the error reported.

+## `crf` is not allowed for GIFs anymore

+Previously you were able to set a value for `crf` when rendering a GIF.
+This was a mistake and GIF does not support them.